Baku Stock Exchange: Activity

 BSE carries out trading corporate securities.
-Trading, on primary and secondary markets of government securities (T-bills of the Ministry of Finance of Azerbaijan and banknotes of the Central Bank of Azerbaijan) are carried out solely at BSE.
+Trading on the primary and secondary markets of government securities (T-bills of the Ministry of Finance of Azerbaijan and banknotes of the Central Bank of Azerbaijan) are carried out solely at BSE.
 The state regulatory authority for the stock exchange and the Azerbaijani securities market is the Central Bank of Azerbaijan.

 BSE's activity is regulated by the following legislative acts and documents: